ChimeraGaming/Chromium-Based-Web-Extensions/MCModVersionUpdater/README.md

 ## Usage

 1. Open Modrinth or CurseForge.
-2. Open the extension panel.
+2. Open the panel.
-3. Select mode: Upgrade or Downgrade.
+3. Select scan mode.
-4. Choose or enter a target Minecraft version.
+4. Select target Minecraft version.
-5. Upload a ZIP or folder.
+5. Upload ZIP or Folder.
 6. Review and filter results.
-7. Export `.meta4` for JDownloader2 if needed.
+7. Export `.meta4` or use `Download All`.

 ---

 ## Notes

-- This tool helps discovery and does not guarantee full modpack compatibility.
+- This tool assists discovery and matching.
+It does not guarantee full pack compatibility.
-- Some mods may not have versions available for your target.
+- Some mods may not have files for the selected target version.
-- If CurseForge API is not set, CurseForge-based version rows can show `ADD CURSEFORGE API`.
+- If CurseForge API is not configured, CurseForge rows can show `ADD CURSEFORGE API`.
-- Current version database includes `26.1` and stable historical versions.
+- Version `26.1` is included in the default version database.
+- If you want something added, please open a GitHub issue.

 ---

-## Project Status
+## Release Status

-Active development.

-Version 0.3.2 introduces:

-- Fuzzy description-based replacement search (optional setting)
-- Two-pack compare flow for ignore-on-target mode:
-  - Upload old pack
-  - Upload new pack
-  - Search updates only after both are selected
-- Match column split links:
-  - `Direct - Source` for downloadable files (used by `.meta4` export)
-  - `Site - Source` for mod/project pages (excluded from export)
-- `Last Updated` filter + ascending/descending sort controls
-- Header filter token support with `;` for OR-style matching
+Current stable release: `2.0`

-For detailed release history, see [CHANGELOG.md](./CHANGELOG.md).
+For full release history, see [CHANGELOG.md](./CHANGELOG.md).

 ---

 ## License

-See LICENSE file for details.
+See `LICENSE`.

 ---

 ## Author

 ChimeraGaming
 GitHub: https://github.com/ChimeraGaming